camunda/camunda-docs-manual/content/reference/rest/process-instance/post-set-job-retries.md

 </table>

-Please note that if both processInstances and processInstanceQuery are provided then resulting execution will performed on union of this sets.
+Please note that if both processInstances and processInstanceQuery are provided then resulting execution will be performed on union of this sets.

 ## Response Body